 About the vaccine

-- Course: Two doses given seven days apart.
+- Course: The course for adults consists of two doses given seven days apart.

 - How it is given: The cholera vaccine is given as a drink.

 - Side effects: You may experience temporary side effects such as fever, digestive problems or headache.

 - Children: The vaccine is suitable for children over the age of two.

 - Additional precautions: In addition to getting vaccinated you need to practise food, hand and water hygiene while in a risk area.

 - Risk if you contract cholera: Cholera can cause digestive problems such as severe diarrhoea and vomiting.
 It increases your risk of dehydration, which can be fatal.

 - Before the appointment: Avoid eating, drinking, and if possible taking medication for one hour before your appointment.

 |Price per course